 Game 7 was one of those days for the Bulls with both Grant and a suffering Pippen both off their games, offensively.
 Both averaged over 50% from the field but in this game Grant shot 3-17 and Pippen was 1-10, to make matters worse Craig Hodges – one of basketball’s top all-time 3-point shooters – went 2-12 from deep after a season that he was 48% from three territory.

 Detroit’s All-star team with the Hall of Fame coach and deep bench proved too strong for everyone in the playoffs including in the Finals, beating Portland 4-1.
-Chicago though took three games of them which was one more than the rest of the teams Detroit had faced.
+Chicago though took three games off them which was one more than the rest of the teams combined that Detroit had faced.

 “Look at the Bulls, Pippen gets two and Grant doesn’t shoot welll and Michael has to carry the load,” John Salley told the press after Game 7.